El Pípila: War of Independence

-With a long, flat stone tied to his back to protect him from the muskets of the Spanish troops, Pípila carried tar and a torch to the door of the Alhóndiga and set it on fire.
-The insurgents-who far outnumbered the Spanish in the warehouse-stormed inside and killed all the soldiers and the civil Spanish refugees.
+The insurgents attacked but were repulsed by Spanish musketeers firing from their position high atop the grain tower.
+Just when things were becoming desperate, Pipila, with a long, flat stone tied to his back to protect him from the muskets of the Spanish troops, Pípila carried tar and a torch to the door of the Alhóndiga and set it on fire.
+Once the door of the Alhóndiga was breached, the outcome was certain, since the insurgents severely outnumbered the Spaniards.
+They massacred everyone inside, earning Guanajuato the title of birthplace of Mexican Independence.
 Some accounts say that Pípila was not alone but went accompanied by other indigenous miners ready to fight for their freedom from the Spanish, but as the story is told today in Guanajuato, Pípila stood alone to break through the door.